SINTEF/dlite/README.md

       - property (only intended for metadata)
   - Supports units and multi-dimensional arrays
   - Fully implemented metadata model as presented by Thomas Hagelien
-  - Builtin HDF5 and JSON storage plugins
+  - Builtin HDF5, JSON, YAML and PostgreSQL storage plugins
   - Plugin system for user-provided storage drivers
   - Memory for metadata and instances is reference counted
   - Lookup of metadata and instances at pre-defined locations (initiated